Yantarny, Kaliningrad Oblast: Massacre of Palmnicken

 Due to the advance of Soviet troops in January 1945, the Stutthof concentration camp, an SS subcamp near Stutthof (now Sztutowo, Poland), was disbanded and its inmates were sent on a forced march through Königsberg to Palmnicken, which only 3,000 of the original 13,000 inmates survived.
 Originally, the surviving detainees were to be walled up within a tunnel of an amber mine in Palmnicken, but this plan collapsed upon the objections of the mine's estate manager, the well respected Hans Feyerabend, who stated that whilst ever he was alive nobody would be killed, and he then arranged for the prisoners to be given food.
 The mine's director, Landsmann, then refused to open the mine citing concerns that it was used for the town's water supply.
 Unfortunately, after receiving threats from the SS, and possibly the ardent Nazi mayor Fredrichs, Feyerabend committed suicide though murder has not been ruled out.
-The SS guards, with the assistance of Mayor Fredrichs summoning a group of armed Hitler Youth (whom had been plied with drink), then brought the prisoners to the beach of Palmnicken during the night of January 31, and forced them to march into the Baltic Sea under gunfire, with only 33 of the known by name inmates surviving.
+The Ukrainian guards pushed them out onto the Baltic sea ice, shooting them, and around 33 survived, only to be captured, then, the SS, with the assistance of Mayor Fredrichs summoning a group of armed Hitler Youth (whom had been plied with drink) to shoot the captured survivors on Jan 31, 1945.
+17 survived the war.
 A monument to the victims was unveiled in Yantarny on January 30, 2011.
 The monument, by Frank Meisler, features hands lifted up to the sky as a symbol of the perishing people.
 On August 24, 2011, the monument was vandalized with paint and antisemitic slogans.